BittieTasks/BittieTasks/replit.md

 # BittieTasks Mobile Application

 ## Overview
-BittieTasks is a mobile-first React web application that serves as a dual-income marketplace for adults.
-Its primary purpose is to enable adults to earn money by sharing daily tasks with neighbors and to monetize routine activities.
-The platform facilitates community-based earnings, where neighbors pay to join activities, and also includes features for self-care tasks with optional accountability partners.
+BittieTasks is a mobile-first React web application designed as a dual-income marketplace for adults.
+Its core purpose is to facilitate community-based earnings by enabling users to monetize daily tasks and routine activities by sharing them with neighbors.
+The platform also supports self-care tasks with optional accountability partners.
 Key capabilities include real-time task management, earnings tracking, a comprehensive messaging system, and gamified wellness achievements.
-The business model incorporates an advertising-based revenue model with affiliate marketing integration, an ethical partnership matching algorithm for corporate partners, a comprehensive bartering system for skill/service exchange, and an advertising management system with ethical evaluation.
+The business model integrates advertising, affiliate marketing, an ethical partnership matching algorithm for corporate sponsors, a comprehensive bartering system, and an advertising management system with ethical evaluation.
+The project aims for revenue sustainability, managing payment processing costs, and addressing taxation, with a vision for platform-funded tasks where BittieTasks directly pays for tasks from subscription and advertising revenue.

 ## User Preferences
 Preferred communication style: Senior programming engineer level technical communication.
 Development workflow: Uses Replit as development workspace, GitHub for version control, and Vercel for production deployment.
 Business goals: Seeking guidance on business formation, legal structure, and monetization strategy for BittieTasks platform.
 Current focus: Revenue sustainability, payment processing costs, and taxation rather than user acquisition.
+Business model consideration: Platform-funded tasks where BittieTasks creates and pays for tasks directly from subscription/advertising revenue.

 ## System Architecture

 ### UI/UX Decisions
-- **Design Principles**: Mobile-first responsive layout with clean, professional teal-based color scheme.
-Clean, Facebook-inspired design with minimal styling and trustworthy interface.
+- **Design Principles**: Mobile-first responsive layout with a clean, professional teal-based color scheme.
+Features a Facebook-inspired design for a trustworthy interface.
 - **Color Scheme**: Primary teal (#0d9488) with complementary emerald and slate accents.
-Uses Coins icons instead of DollarSign icons for visual elements while maintaining $ currency symbols for actual amounts.
+Uses 'Coins' icons visually while maintaining '$' for currency values.
-- **Button Language**: Friendly, welcoming language - "Join the Community", "Welcome Back", "Let's Get Started", "Explore Opportunities".
+- **Button Language**: Friendly and welcoming (e.g., "Join the Community", "Let's Get Started").
 - **Typography**: Responsive typography using `clamp()` functions.
 - **Navigation**: Mobile hamburger navigation with full-screen overlay and bottom navigation on authenticated pages.
 - **Component Library**: Radix UI primitives with shadcn/ui for accessible and professional components.
-- **Styling**: Tailwind CSS with custom color variables and teal theme.
+- **Styling**: Tailwind CSS with custom color variables.

 ### Technical Implementations
 - **Framework**: Next.js 15.4.6 with App Router.